Levminer/authme-docs/import.md

 You can import to Authme two ways:

-1. From QR codes: You screenshot all the QR codes from your favorite websites, and import all of them to Authme.
+1. From TOTP QR codes: You screenshot all the QR codes from your favorite websites, and import all of them to Authme.

-1. From Google Authenticator QR code(s): Import all of your saved QR codes from your Google Authenticator app.
+1. From Migration QR codes: Import all of your saved QR codes from your Google Authenticator app.

 If you want to test Authme download this sample [import file](https://github.com/Levminer/authme/blob/main/sample/authme_import_sample.zip?raw=true).

-## Import
+## TOTP

 Import from QR code

-1. Go to the website(s) you want to get the QR code(s) from.
+1. Go to the website(s) you want to get the QR codes from.

-1. Save the QR code(s) to your computer (take screenshot(s)).
+1. Take screenshots of the QR codes, and save the pictures to your computer.

-1. Back to Authme: Menubar > Tools > Import
+1. Back to Authme, go to the Import page: Menubar > Tools > Import

-1. Scroll down, choose import from QR codes
+1. Click the Choose images button.

 1. A popup windows will open, just select the picture(s).

 1. Go back to the main page: Menubar > Tools > Import

-1. Click on the Choose file button, select your exported file from where you saved it.
-And you are done!
+1. And you are done!

-## Advanced import
+## Migration

 Import from Google Authenticator QR code

 1. Export the QR codes from the Google Authenticator app: Tap on the three dots on the top right of the screen > Transfer Accounts >
    Export Accounts

-1. Save the two or more QR code(s) with a screenshot or take a picture of them from another phone.
-Then transfer them to your computer.
+1. Save the two or more QR code with a screenshot or take a picture of them from another phone.
+Then transfer the pictures to your computer.

-1. Back to Authme: Menubar > Tools > Import
+1. Back to Authme, go to the Import page: Menubar > Tools > Import

-1. Scroll down, choose advanced import from Google Authenticator
+1. Click the Choose images button.

 1. A popup windows will open, just select the picture(s).

-1. You will see a popup window again.
-Save the file.

 1. Go back to the main page: Menubar > Tools > Import

-1. Click on the Choose file button, select your exported file from where you saved it.
-And you are done!
+1. And you are done!

 ## Troubleshooting